Canada's National Observer: History

-Canada's National Observer was launched in 2015 after a Kickstarter campaign that raised CAD 80,000.
+Canada's National Observer was launched in 2015 after a Kickstarter campaign that raised C$80,000.

-In March 2015, musician Grimes sold artwork on eBay to raise funds for the launch of the National Observer, describing her support as motivated by the publication's focus on environmental and energy issues.

 Linda Solomon Wood, founder and director of Canada's National Observer, is the daughter of American photographer Rosalind Fox Solomon, whose work documenting social and political realities was widely exhibited and published internationally.
 Solomon Wood previously founded the online magazine Vancouver Observer in 2006, after relocating from Manhattan to Vancouver following the September 11 attacks, and ran it from her False Creek apartment.
 The Vancouver Observer covered politics and culture and won a Canadian Online Publishing Award in 2010 for its reporting on civic issues such as Vancouver's proposed "mega casino," bike lanes, and housing affordability.
 She launched the national platform in 2015 and, according to Nieman Lab, it would focus on "environmental reporting from a clearly pro-environment angle."
 She also characterized CNO's investigative reporting as solutions-oriented: "The whole point of an investigative series is to bring further attention to a problem so that there can be policy change for the better."

 In 2016, National Post columnist Terence Corcoran described a "newspaper war" between Postmedia Network and the Toronto Star.
 He criticized Torstar's "series of personal and corporate attacks" against Postmedia, in particular a 5,000-word investigation by CNO reporter Bruce Livesey that was published in Canada's National Observer and the Toronto Star.
 Corcoran described Livesey as "a master of the inappropriate juxtaposition of fact and conclusion" and referred to CNO as "the left-wing Vancouver online magazine."

 In 2017, Linda Solomon Wood testified before the House of Commons Standing Committee on Canadian Heritage, stating that the organization had "grown through finding new ways to leverage opportunities in a turbulent environment" and had cultivated "thousands of readers in Canada who value and will gladly pay for profound stories."

 That same year, CNO collaborated with the Toronto Star, Global News, the Michener Awards Foundation, the Corporate Mapping Project and four journalism schools, producing the Price of Oil project, which examined the health impacts of oil and gas development on Canadian communities.

 By 2018, the newsroom had offices in Vancouver and Ottawa.

 In March 2020, J-Source noted that National Observer removed its paywall for all COVID-19 reporting.

 Canada's National Observer is a member of the international Climate Desk media consortium and has collaborated with global outlets on climate reporting.
 In 2021, it co-published an investigation with The Guardian into the secret backers of the Trans Mountain pipeline, focusing on the insurers financing the project.

 In April 2024, Le Devoir announced a collaboration with Canada's National Observer to expand political and climate coverage for both publications.